Stylish Outdoor Mosquito Solutions That Will Keep Pests Under Control

 Outdoor accessories and decorations can work double-duty when it comes to mosquitoes and other pests.
 Many of these small products can sit on a tabletop or tuck in a corner to keep bugs away.

 Mosquitoes are drawn to standing water, like in ponds and marshy areas, to lay their eggs.
-These small cork discs float on top of the water and slowly dissolve, releasing a bacterium that is toxic to mosquito larvae.
-Although this product kills mosquito larvae, the insecticide is harmless to other aquatic insects, fish, and animals.
+These small cork discs float on top of the water and slowly dissolve, releasing a bacterium that kills mosquito larvae.
+This product is harmless to other aquatic insects, fish, and animals.

 Geraniol or Citronella Candles